No Self-Leadership, No Leadership

 Continue Reading...

-Humility is often misunderstood as the act of shrinking oneself, remaining quiet, or deflecting recognition.
-Yet, authentic humility, as illuminated by the Mussar tradition—a Jewish practice focused on ethical and spiritual growth—is not about self-erasure at all.
-Rather, it's about accurately asses...
+Humility is often misunderstood as the act of shrinking oneself — staying quiet, deflecting recognition, taking up less room.
+But authentic humility, as illuminated by the Mussar tradition, a Jewish practice of ethical and spiritual growth, is not about self-erasure at...

 Continue Reading...